 What with school, homework and extracurricular activities, children can often have little free time left during the school term.
 The extended summer holiday period can be the perfect time to introduce your child to the world of work with their first summer job.
 Whether it is through a two-week work placement, seasonal work at the local summer camp or going door to door, asking who needs help with their gardening in your local neighbourhood, your child will learn valuable skills they'll find useful later in life.

-We've looked at some of the benefits of getting your child into the workplace this summer.
+We've looked at some of the reasons your child could benefit from going into the workplace this summer:

-Your child will learn to take greater responsibility for themselves as they will not have you, their siblings, nor friends to rely on in the workplace.
-They will develop greater self-reliance as it will be down to them to manage and fulfil their tasks effectively and to take responsibility for their attendance, punctuality and professional appearance and attitude.
+Your child will learn to take greater responsibility as they put themselves in a situation where they cannot rely on you to finish a task for them.
+They will develop greater self-reliance as it will be down to them to manage and fulfil their tasks effectively and to take responsibility for their punctuality, professionalism and attitude.

 Develop in confidence and learn new skills

-In learning new skills your child will develop in confidence and ability.
-If your child is doing well within their role they will feel an enormous sense of pride and get a real boost in self-confidence.
+Learning new skills is a great chance for your child to develop in confidence and ability.
+If your child is doing well within their role, they will feel an enormous sense of pride and get a real boost in self-confidence.

 Looks good on the CV